 About the Western Snowy Plover

 The western snowy plover is a threatened small shorebird, approximately the size of a sparrow.
 During the breeding season, March through September, plovers can be seen nesting along the shores, peninsulas, offshore islands, bays, estuaries, and rivers of the United States' Pacific Coast.
-Plover nests usually contains three tiny eggs, which are camouflaged to look like sand and barely visible to even the most well-trained trained eye.
+Plover nests usually contain three tiny eggs, which are camouflaged to look like sand and barely visible to even the most well-trained trained eye.
 Plovers will use almost anything they can find on the beach to make their nests, including kelp, driftwood, shells, rocks, and even human footprints.

 Energy is very important to this small bird.
 Every time humans, dogs, or other predators cause the birds to take flight or run away, they lose precious energy that is needed to maintain their nests.
 Often, when a Plover parent is disturbed, it will abandon its nest, which increases the chance of a predator finding the eggs, sand blowing over and covering the nest, or the eggs getting cold.
 This can decrease the number of chicks that hatch in a particular year.
 Did you know that a kite flying overhead looks like a predator to a plover?
 A kite over a nesting area can keep an adult off the nest for long periods of time.